 In the above animation, I’m inserting two new rows to a table in SQL Server.
 NiFi (not pictured) is processing them and putting them into Couchbase.

-This blog post merely scratches the surface of what you can do with NiFi.
+This blog post provides background for how to get started with NiFi.
+There is plenty you can do.
 If you are at an enterprise with a variety of data sources, NiFi is a great tool to orchestrate all those data flows.
-Ultimately, Couchbase Server is a great fit as well:
+Couchbase Server is a great fit as well: